hamidgasmi/training.computerscience.algorithms-datastructures/README.md

 - Types:
     - What is the type of the input?
     - What is its range size of the input?
+    - When dealing with numbers (integers), ask a clarification if it references mathematical integers or machine Integers?
+        - Integers could be confusing
+        - They could reference mathimatical integers which could be infinite
+        - They could reference to machines Integers which usually are in 32 bits
 - Arrays:
     - What is the type of the array values?
     - What is size?